 • We're committed to supporting a balanced portfolio of events across the district.
 This includes providing an annual contestable events fund that is open for both commercial and community events.

-The 2024-2025 events funding round opened on 2 April 2024 and closes 30 April 2024.
+The 2024-2025 events funding round closed on 30 April 2024.

 Applications will be reviewed in May and successful applicants will be notified in July.